vtclab/analyzer-public/README.md

 * To gather feedback from the users (questions, problems, etc.)
 * To discuss the ideas and upcoming changes

+If you spot some issue which you are interested in, please vote for it with some emoji.

 Currently, analyzer is in the "Public Beta" stage, so don't be surprised if you spot something weird.
 If you do though, please, send us a message at analyzer@vtclab.com or open an issue here in GitHub.

 ### Contents